gomorpheus/morpheus-docs/integration_guides/Automation/terraform.rst

 When Terraform commands are executed against the application, |morpheus| provides progress bars and command output in the UI.
 Command output is shown underneath the Terraform command field.
 Users can dismiss individual output windows by clicking the "x" button in the upper-right of each window.
 All command output can be dismissed by clicking the blue "x" button to the right of the command field itself.

-Within the ACTIONS reside two selections: Refresh State and Apply State.
+Within the ACTIONS reside four selections: Refresh State, Apply State, Edit Inputs, and Edit STATE.
 Selecting Refresh State is equivalent to using the "terraform plan" command from the command line.
 This will read the existing state of any existing objects which are part of the App and compare their current configuration against the prior state.
 Any differences will be noted in the output.
 If differences are discovered, the App is considered to be in a "drift" state.
 This drift status is shown in the UI when the user is viewing the "State" subsection (which is described in greater detail in the next section).
 The output of the Refresh State command, including detailed information about changes Terraform would make to App objects to in order to realign them with the App spec are shown in the UI.

 .. image:: /images/integration_guides/automation/terraform/planOutput.png

 The Apply State selection brings up a modal which allows the user to view the App spec once again.
 This includes being able to view and edit Terraform variables if needed.
 After making any needed edits, click :guilabel:`NEXT` and |morpheus| will validate the App once again, just like it did at provision time.
 On the next tab of the wizard, |morpheus| will show the user and planned changes that would be executed if the user completes the modal.
 An output will be shown as if "terraform plan" were run from the command line.
 Make note of any App objects which would be created, altered, or destroyed if the actions are accepted as |morpheus| would immediately take them if desired.
 When ready, click :guilabel:`COMPLETE`.
 This will execute all planned changes as if the user had run "terraform apply -auto-approve" from a terminal session.

+Edit Inputs allows for editing of Input values without going through the process of applying state.
+Edit State displays the state in a large text area for direct editing.

 State Subsection
 ````````````````